Organic Molecules from Enceladus's Subsurface Ocean

 • For the first time, esters, alkenes, ethers, and nitrogen-containing compounds have been detected in fresh ice particles ejected directly from Enceladus's subsurface ocean.

-• These substances form inside the moon, not on its surface or in Saturn's ring.
+• These substances form inside the moon, not on its surface or within Saturn's ring.

-• Their chemical composition indicates rich organic chemistry and active geochemistry, including possible hydrothermal reactions.
+• Their chemical composition suggests rich organic chemistry and active geochemistry, including possible hydrothermal reactions.

-• The results strengthen the arguments that Enceladus's ocean is one of the most promising targets for the search for extraterrestrial life in the Solar System.
+• These findings strengthen the argument that Enceladus's ocean is one of the most promising targets for the search for extraterrestrial life in the Solar System.

 Want to learn more about space?
 Read our articles and follow astronomical events!